Cooling Therapy for HIE

 Benefits of Cooling Therapy for HIE

-• Reduces Brain Damage: Cooling therapy slows down the metabolic processes in brain cells, reducing the extent of brain injury.
+• Reduces Brain Damage: Cooling therapy for hypoxic ischemic encephalopathy helps slow down the brain’s metabolic processes, reducing the extent of injury.

 • Improves Survival Rates: Increases the likelihood of survival without significant neurological impairment.